dgraph-io/dgraph-docs/content/graphql/admin/index.md

 - Using the `updateGQLSchema` mutation on `/admin`

 {{% notice "tip" %}}
-While modifying the GraphQL schema, if you get errors like `errIndexingInProgress`, `another operation is already running` or `server is not ready`, please wait for a moment and then retry the schema update.
+While modifying the GraphQL schema, if you get errors like `errIndexingInProgress`, `another operation is already running` or `server is not ready`, please wait a moment and then retry the schema update.
 {{% /notice %}}

 ### Using `/admin/schema`